 If you are convicted of a crime or are currently imprisoned, you may be ineligible to receive SSDI or SSI benefits.

-Contact an experienced disability benefits lawyer in California, and they will be able to provide you with additional information or help you further.
+Contact an experienced disability benefits lawyer in San Jose, and they will be able to provide you with additional information or help you further.